Archduchess Elisabeth Amalie of Austria: Marriage

-She owned 31 motor cars and was seen as the most enthusiastic motorist of all the imperial women in Europe.
+She owned 31 motor cars and was regarded as one of the more enthusiastic motorists among imperial women in Europe.
 She converted the stables at her Hungarian castle Stuhlweissenburg to garages but pursued her hobby quietly and studiously, so that the great majority of the public were not even aware of her large collection.

 Prince Alois renounced his rights to the succession on 26 February 1923, in favor of their son Franz Joseph, who would accede to the throne on 25 July 1938 as Franz Joseph II.
 Prince Alois himself died on 17 March 1955 from influenza at Vaduz Castle in Liechtenstein.
 Due to his renunciation, he never became the prince of Liechtenstein.
 Elisabeth died on 13 March 1960.